xuwang/kube-aws-terraform/README.md

 ## Limitations

 * Route53 zone will be created as new.
 You  can change Route53 Terraform to use existing route53 data.
 * VPC assumes you have at least 3 availability zones in a region.
-If you need fewer or more, you can add/remove subnet resources to accommadate.
+If you need fewer or more, you can add/remove subnet resources to accommodate.

 All of these will be further automated in future release.